muhammad-abdullah124/Shadow_Recon/README.md

 ## 🛠️ System Requirements

 - Python 3.8+
-- OS: Linux or Windows (tested on Kali & Ubuntu)
+- OS: Linux or Windows (tested on linux)
 - Dependencies: Listed in `requirements.txt`

 ---